aliseyedi01/Front-End-Interview/react.md

 3. The dispatcher dispatches the `INCREMENT_COUNTER` action to the store.
 4. The store updates the counter state and notifies all of the subscribed views.
 5. The counter view re-renders to reflect the new counter state.

-### Redux

-> What is Redux?

-- **Flux**
-  - A predictable state container for JavaScript apps based on the _Flux design pattern_.
-- **Consistent**
-  - It helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
-- **State**
-  - An open-source JavaScript library for managing the state of an application.
-- **Size / Dependency**
-  - It is tiny (about 2kB) and has no dependencies.
-- **Library**
-  - It is commonly used with libraries/frameworks like React for building user interfaces.

-> What is the Core of `Redux` ?

-- **Store:**
-  - **Object**
-    - Redux stores the _state_ of the entire application in a single JavaScript object.
-- **Actions:**
-  - **Happened**
-    - Actions are plain JavaScript objects that describe what happened in the application.
-  - **Information**
-    - They are the only source of **information** for the store.
-  - **Type**
-    - Actions must have a type property that indicates the type of action being performed.
-  - **Payload**
-    - Actions can also have additional data called the **payload**.
-- **Reducers:**
-  - **Pure function**
-    - Reducers are pure functions that specify how the application's state changes in response to actions sent to the store.
-  - **Previous/New State**
-    - Reducers take the previous state and an action as arguments and return the **new** state.
-    - They should not modify the previous state directly but return a new state object.
-- **Dispatch:**
-  - **Method**
-    - Dispatch is a method used to send actions to the Redux store.
-  - **Update**
-    - When an action is dispatched, the store's reducer function is called, and the state is updated based on the action.
-- **Selectors:**
-  - **Function**
-    - Selectors are functions that extract specific pieces of data from the store state.
-  - **Shape**
-    - They are used to encapsulate the shape of the state and are helpful to avoid accessing the state shape directly from components.

-> what is the Benefits of `Redux` ?

-- **Predictable State Management:**
-  - Redux provides a predictable state container, making it easier to understand how data changes in the application over time.
-- **Centralized State:**
-  - By storing the application state in a single store, it becomes easier to manage and debug the application's data.
-- **Time-Travel Debugging:**
-  - Redux allows developers to trace state changes over time, enabling powerful debugging capabilities.
-- **Middleware Support:**
-  - Redux middleware can be used to perform tasks like logging actions, making asynchronous requests, etc., before they reach the reducer.

-> When to use Redux ?

-- **Manage State**
-  - Redux is beneficial for complex applications where managing state across multiple components becomes challenging.
-- **Not Directly**
-  - It's particularly useful when there is a need to share state between multiple components that are not directly connected in the component tree.
-- **Complex App**
-  - Redux is not necessary for all applications and might introduce unnecessary complexity in simpler projects.
-  - Consider using local component state in simpler cases.

 ## Test